Tour of the Island

 West (Inner Island)

 Livadia is located 2 km SW from Chora and is a seaside village with few residents, built in a fertile valley.
-There are citrus fruit groves, vineyards and houses overflowing with flowers, creating a delightful setting next to a lovely beach.
+There are citrus groves, vineyards and houses wrapped in flowers, making a delightful setting next to a lovely beach.
 Don’t miss Negros cave,

-Agios Vasileios hill and the ruins of an early-Christian basilica.
+hill where you can see the ruins of an early-Christian basilica.

 East (Outer Island)

 Maltezana is located 9 km NE from Chora and is a seaside village that attracts most of the island’s tourism.
-It has been named after the Maltese pirates who made their hideout on the island.
-This is where the French Admiral Bigot set his ship on fire in 1827 so that it may not be captured by the pirates.
-Distance from Chora: 9 km NE.
+It was named after the Maltese pirates who used the island as their hideout.
+This is where the French Admiral Bigot set his ship on fire in 1827 to avoid being captured by the pirates.
+Make sure you see the monument

-Panagia Poulariani church, on the way to Vathy.
-It is built on a rock formation which looks like the Virgin Mary holding the Baby Jesus.
+on the way to Vathy, built on a rock formation which looks like the Virgin Mary holding the Baby Jesus.

 From Maltezana cove take an excursion boat and visit Diaporia, Ligno, Chondro, Kounoupoi and Koutsomyri islands (SE) as well as Agia Kyriaki island and its beautiful beach (S).
 Farther away, to the NE of Astypalaia, visit Fokionisia; then Panormos and Katsagreli to the NW; Pontikousa and Ofidousa to the E; and finally Syrna, Katsikoulia, Tria Nisia, Meso, Stefania, and Zafora isles to the SE.

-Swimming at the beaches: Agios Konstantinos, Vatses, Plakes, Kaminakia, Agios Giannis, Panormos, Pachia Ammos, Pera Gialos and Livadia.
+Do not miss the beaches of Agios Konstantinos, Vatses, Plakes, Kaminakia, Agios Giannis, Panormos, Pachia Ammos, Pera Gialos and Livadia.
 Finally, a boat journey to the beaches of the nearby islets of Koutsomiti and Syrna is highly recommended.